DataJew/kickstarterAnalysis/README.md

 ### Purpose

-This new assignment consists of two technical analysis deliverables and a written report to deliver your results.
+This new assignment consists of two technical analysis deliverables and a written report to deliver results.

 - Deliverable 1: Outcomes Based on Launch Date Chart
 - Deliverable 2: Outcomes Based on Goals Chart